VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Gets or sets the identity type.
+Gets or sets the type.

 <a name='P-Virgil-SDK-Models-IdentityModel-Value'></a>
 ### Value `property` [#](#P-Virgil-SDK-Models-IdentityModel-Value 'Go To Here') [=](#contents 'Back To Contents')

 ##### Summary

-Gets or sets the identity value.
+Gets or sets the value.

 <a name='T-Virgil-SDK-Exceptions-IdentityServiceException'></a>
 ## IdentityServiceException [#](#T-Virgil-SDK-Exceptions-IdentityServiceException 'Go To Here') [=](#contents 'Back To Contents')